cmdalbem/portfolio/src/pages/meu-corre/index.md

 ---

 # Overview

-[Meu Corre](https://meucorre.com.br/)  was a social impact entrepeneurship project I co-lead with Igor Dalla Vecchia, an old friend who was doing his Masters on the relationship of brazilian courier workers with platforms.
+[Meu Corre](https://meucorre.com.br/) was a social impact entrepeneurship project I co-founded with Igor Dalla Vecchia, an old friend who was doing his Master on the relationship of brazilian courier workers with platforms.
 As his background was mostly with Social Sciences, I was the responsible for everything to the product (Discovery, Strategy, Research, UX/UI Design) and to major technical decisions.

 We successfully got funded with more than R$ 200.000,00 by important brazilian institutions for entrepeneurship and social impact initiatives such as FAPERJ, CNPq and Fundo Brasil.
-A part from the money to invest in the app development, for almost 2 years we also had training workshops and mentorship in topics such as entrepreneurship, business and product management.
+Apart from financial funding to invest in development we also had access to almost 2 years of workshops and mentorship in topics such as business and product management.

 The team behind “Meu Corre” consisted of various contributors with diverse expertise, including designers, developers, legal experts, and communication specialists.
 Special mention goes to delivery workers themselves, who participated in interviews and tests to help shape the app.